 While Thanksgiving is usually considered an “inside” meal, there are some intrepid individuals who prefer to spend this holiday outdoors.
 Car camping is one thing, but celebrating your Turkey Day out on the trail takes things to a whole new level.
-This meal is design to help those bold and brave Thanksgiving backpackers enjoy the comforts of a home cooked meal out in the backcountry.
+This meal is designed to help those bold and brave Thanksgiving backpackers enjoy the comforts of a home-cooked meal out in the backcountry.

 If you live in the south, there might be a few pleasant areas to backpack in late-November, but for most of the country, late fall is a trying time of year to be outside.
 Cold temperatures, unpredictable weather, and limited daylight will temper most people’s enthusiasm, so chances are you’ll only be spending a few nights out.
 But while you are out there, you should at least enjoy a good meal!

 This backpacking Thanksgiving menu might not be ultralightweight, but it captures the essence of the season while packing in a lot of calories.
 It’s also incredibly simple and quick to cook - because the last thing you want is be waiting around for a late dinner.

 To try and capture as many Thanksgiving classics as possible, this is a multi-part dinner.
 But thankfully it only requires you to boil a single pot of water.
 Most of the water is used to rehydrated instant mashed potatoes and dried stuffing, while the remainder is used to make brown gravy.
 Turkey would have been the ideal choice of meat, but pouches of chicken are far more prevalent in grocery stores.
 So chicken is what we went with.

 Split into two bowls, this meal covers many of the Thanksgiving classics: creamy mashed potatoes, stuffing with cranberries, and a chicken with brown gravy.
 On a chilly November night, this meal can go a long way bring the warming comforts of home out under the open stars.

 1 oz packet turkey gravy mix